kclark-jenkins/JsonIPSE/README.md

 IpseHelper is a wrapper for OpenText's Information Hub's popular IPSE security extension.

 This extension point allows for you to pass in nearly any information you want to a servlet prior to report execution.
-Once your information has been passed to the servlet you can preform your own authentication action on it and choose to allow or disallow access to the resource being requested
+Once your information has been passed to the servlet you can preform your own authentication action on it and choose to allow or disallow access to the resource being requested.

 IpseHelper is a library that aims to speed up this process by taking a single JSON string,  map it to a POJO, and finally set's this JSON a server side session level parameter for later use in a BIRT report should it be needed.